ElGeroIngles/humanoid-villagers/guidelines.md

 - To-Do:
     - Features:
-        - Add missing settings to the dialog menu to customize them.
         - Setting to allow for animations in mannequins, such as double crouching when near a player or enable the swimming pose while on water (defaults to true).
         - Add non-binary option to the pool.
+        - Add a trigger to open the config dialog.
     - Other:
         - Remember to enable in `init.mcfunction` the last line so the config isn't applied everytime the user reloads the world.
         - Add a lot of names, dialogs and skins to the pools.